Our research is editorially independent but we may earn a commission for purchases made through our links.

 Kruger National Park is one of the world’s best wildlife-watching destinations and one of the largest game reserves in Africa.
 It boasts the greatest variety of wildlife on the continent, with 145 mammal species, including the Big Five (black rhino, elephant, leopard, lion and Cape buffalo) and a remarkable array of other creatures.
 The park is inhabited with everything from giraffes, hippos and cheetahs to wild dogs, crocodiles, eagles, colorful hornbills and parrots.
 It’s also a great choice for those looking for a more affordable, easily accessible self-drive safari and a top activity when exploring South Africa.

 Tracking mountain gorillas in Rwanda is an experience of a lifetime, something that until fairly recently, few would have been willing or able to make due to the country’s war-torn past.
 This small nation on the highest African plateau in the heart of the continent, with its undulating hills and mountains enshrouded in mist every morning, gave birth to the saying, “gorillas in the mist.”
-While trekking gorillas can be a challenge that takes up to eight hours, the reward of viewing some of the less than 800 of the animals that remain, is well worth the task.
-In Volcanoes National Park, there are 10 groups of gorillas accessible to tourists through various operators running tours that track them through the dense forest.
+While trekking gorillas can be a challenge that takes up to eight hours, the reward of viewing some of the less than 1004 of the animals that remain, is well worth the task.
+In Rwanda, there are 12 groups of gorillas accessible by a maximum of 96 (8 per family) tourists per day in order to prevent over-tourism of the endangered species.
+Various operators run tours that track them through the dense forest.

 Seeing the Pyramids of Giza is something everyone should do once, with the Great Pyramid of Giza the best known of the group that stands just outside Cairo.
 One of the ancient Seven Wonders of the World, it dates back over 4,600 years with their construction a mystery today.